vectorclash/image-optimizer/README.md

 ## Tips

-- **Start with quality mode**: The default quality-based optimization (85-95) provides excellent results for most use cases
+- **Start with quality mode**: The default quality-based optimization (70-80) provides aggressive compression with good visual quality for most use cases
 - **Banner ad backups**: Use `--backup` for quick 40KB optimization - perfect for ad platform backup images
 - **Adjust quality for your needs**: Use `--min-quality` and `--max-quality` to dial in the perfect balance
-- **For maximum compression**: Try `--min-quality 70 --max-quality 80` for smaller files
+- **For even smaller files**: Try `--min-quality 60 --max-quality 70` for maximum compression
-- **For highest quality**: Try `--min-quality 90 --max-quality 98` when quality is paramount
+- **For higher quality**: Try `--min-quality 85 --max-quality 95` when quality is more important than file size
 - **Keep originals**: Default behavior creates `optimized` folder - originals stay safe
 - **Test first**: Process a few images before doing large batches
 - **Use recursive mode**: Process entire project directories at once with `--recursive`